OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/external-code-tutorial.rst

 If external programs do not have Python APIs, it is necessary to "file wrap" them.
-This tutorial will show how to make use of the `ExternalCode`, which is a utility component that makes file wraping easier.
+This tutorial will show how to make use of the `ExternalCode`, which is a utility component that makes file wrapping easier.

 In this tutorial we will give an example based on a common scenario of a code that takes its inputs from an input file, performs some computations, and then writes the results